-Reserve fund study: A physical inspection of the condominium’s capital property (for example, roof, heating system, entrance doors, etc.) that must be completed every five years.
+Reserve fund study: A physical inspection of the condominium’s depreciating property (for example, roof, heating system, entrance doors, etc.) that must be completed every five years.
 For more information, read Ask Maria: Ready Reserves.

 Reserve fund report: A written document outlining all of the findings from the reserve fund study.